mojolicious/mojo.js/docs/User-Agent.md

 ### User-Agent Options

-The user agent can be initialized with a few options, but none of them are required.
+The user-agent can be initialized with a few options, but none of them are required.

 ```js
 const ua = new UserAgent({